GoogleCloudPlatform/community/tutorials/appengine-memcache-best-practices/index.md

 the presence of entries.
 Memcache can serve concurrent requests to multiple, remote clients accessing the same data.
 For this reason, data consistency should be kept in mind.
-Memcache statistics, including hit rate, are shown on the App Engine console, and can aid in optimizing performance.
+Memcache statistics, including hit rate, are shown on the App Engine console and can aid in optimizing performance.

 There are two classes of Memcache service, shared and dedicated.
 Shared Memcache is a no-cost, best-effort service, and data stored with this service can be